Type 1 Diabetes

 Trulicity is available in either 0.75mg or 1.5mg pens.
 Generally people should be started on the lower dose and increased after 3 to 6 months.
 This reduces the side effects substantially.
 In many countries only 1.5mg is available.

 In the Award 11 Study 1,842 adults with type 2 diabetes were given 1.5mg, 3mg or 4.5mg weekly doses.
 Those taken the high dose had a greater reduction in Hb A1c (1.53% for the 1.5 mg dose, 1.71% for the 3 mg dose and 1.87% for the 4.5 mg dose.
-The higher the dose of Truulicity the greater the weight loss with the highest 4.5mg dose associated with abouut 4.7kg weight loss.
+The higher the dose of Trulicity the greater the weight loss with the highest 4.5mg dose associated with about 4.7kg weight loss.
 The increased doses are now FDA approved in the United States

 Trulicity is administered once a week as injection under the skin.